 You will notice that no electrons are shown here.
 Where did they go?

 The concentration of hydrated ions Zn+(aq) in the water will typically be around 10–10 M, which for most practical purposes is neglibible.

 Giving the electrons some place to go

 The only way we can get the oxidation of the metal to continue is to couple it with some other process that restores electroneutrality to both the metal and the liquid.
-A simple way to accomplish this would be to immerse the zinc in a solution of zinc sulfate instead of pure water.
+A simple way to accomplish this would be to immerse the zinc in a solution of copper sulfate instead of pure water.
 As you will recall if you have seen this commonly-performed experiment carried out, the zinc metal quickly becomes covered with a black coating of finely-divided metallic copper.
 The reaction is a simple oxidation-reduction process, a transfer of two electrons from the zinc to the copper:

 Zn(s) → Zn2+ + 2e– Cu2+ + 2e– → Cu(s)

 The dissolution of the zinc is no longer inhibited by a buildup of negative charge in the metal, because the excess electrons are removed from the zinc by copper ions that come into contact with it.
 At the same time, the solution remains electrically neutral, since for each Zn2+ ion introduced to the solution, one Cu2+ ion is removed.
 The net reaction

 Zn(s) + Cu2+ → Zn2+ + Cu(s)